Business account in Germany: what it is and how to open one (step-by-step guide)

 Tracking income and expenses becomes much easier with a dedicated business account – especially if you’re doing your own bookkeeping or working with a tax advisor.

-Most business accounts can be connected directly to accounting tools like Lexoffice, sevDesk, or DATEV, making document handling and reporting seamless.
+Most business accounts can be connected directly to accounting tools like Lexware Office, sevDesk, or DATEV, making document handling and reporting seamless.
+Often, team members and tax service providers can co-manage an account by creating various profiles with limited access inside the same account.

 A dedicated business account gives you a clear picture of your liquidity.
 See how much is available, what’s set aside for taxes or savings, and how your cash flow is developing – all at a glance.